matzegoebel/WRFlux/README.md

 * For hydrostatic simulations (`non_hydrostatic=.false.`) the w-budget is not correct.
 * SGS horizontal fluxes can only be retrieved for `diff_opt=2`.
-* Tendencies from the cumulus scheme, sixth-order diffusion, and damping are not yet output explicitly.
-However, the residual of the budget can be used to assess them.
 * For non-periodic boundary conditions, the budget calculation for the boundary grid points does not work.
 * If using WENO or monotonic advection for scalars, energy is not perfectly conserved.
 Therefore, when the model uses moist theta (`use_theta_m=1`), the dry theta-budget obtained with `output_dry_theta_fluxes=.true.` is not perfectly closed.